tymyrddin/purple/source/docs/audits/iso27001/climb.md

 When new threats emerge: Significant cybersecurity events affecting your sector (ransomware campaigns, zero-day vulnerabilities, supply chain compromises).

 When assumptions change: Growth, downsizing, changes in business model, shifts in threat landscape, new legal obligations.

+The climb itself produces evidence about which assumptions were right.
+When new controls arrive, the organisation experiences increased friction before any benefit is felt.
+People will find workarounds, not because they are obstructive but because the control's model does not yet fit their workflow.
+A control that is consistently bypassed (a VPN disabled before working, an approval process that accumulates rubber-stamp sign-offs without review) is not primarily a compliance failure.
+It is a signal that an assumption does not match the operational environment.
+The question to ask before escalating enforcement is whether the underlying model still holds.
+Treating bypass patterns as system information rather than individual non-compliance is what separates a maturing ISMS from one that accumulates workarounds beneath a clean compliance surface.

+### The chaos phase

+Every significant change to controls or processes goes through a disruption phase before reaching a new stable state.
+This is structural, not failure.
+When MFA is introduced, the first weeks will generate more helpdesk tickets, more complaints, and more workarounds than the final state will.
+When an access review process is formalised, it will initially take longer and feel more burdensome than the informal practice it replaced.

+The disruption has predictable characteristics: people will agree in meetings and find workarounds in practice; performance metrics will dip before they improve; early adopters will be frustrated that others have not adapted.
+None of this is evidence that the control is wrong or that the rollout has failed.
+It is evidence that the transition is underway.

+What helps during this phase: acknowledge the dip explicitly rather than treating it as deviation; provide structured support, such as a named point of contact in each team and a fast route to report friction; treat workarounds as feedback rather than non-compliance; and run the change with one team first so the friction can inform adjustments before the rest of the organisation encounters it.
+The programme that designs for this phase produces an ISMS that operates as documented.
+The one that treats the dip as a problem to suppress produces a compliance surface that diverges from operational reality.

 ### Example: Risk reassessment before major change